 Biofuel and bioplastic development still poses challenges relating to availability, collection and technology.

-As part of our ambition to become the responsible energy major, one of our goals consists in developing technologies to broaden the range of usable resources and designing innovative products, while still addressing the issues of sustainability and competitiveness.
+As part of our ambition to become the responsible energy major, one of our goals consists in developing technologies to broaden the range of usable resources and designing innovative, heavy-duty and competitive products.

 For more than ten years, our R&D teams have harnessed their expertise to bring to light tomorrow’s bioenergies.
 The utilization of lignocellulose (plant waste) and microalgae (microorganisms that can transform CO2 directly into molecules of interest for our markets) are two focuses of our efforts.